Abstract

 Ontology Metadata Sets

-The Ontology Metadata Sets depicted in the LDM diagram (patent drawing 14) are an isomorphic representation of an RDF/OWL metamodel, but for reverse-engineering we only populate the common subset.
+The Ontology Metadata Sets depicted in the LDM diagram (patent drawing 14) are an isomorphic representation of an RDF/OWL metamodel, but for reverse engineering, we only populate the common subset.
 For example, the LDM does not have a concept of Inverse Object Properties and Equivalent Classes.

 The Ontologist may add these higher semantics after importing the base ontology.

-In order to Load the ontology metadata set, we must break it down into triple of subject, predicate, and object.
+To Load the ontology metadata set, we must break it down into triple of subject, predicate, and object.

 The T-tabs above are Power Queries sourcing the Ontology Metadata Set.
 The T_Class data set below is the raw data to CONSTRUCT or bulk-load triples for classes.